Blog header graphic: What is Content Operations? article.

 E-commerce teams

 A content operations methodology that’s designed for large-scale production can save hundreds of thousands of dollars, produce higher-quality content, and significantly increase conversion.
 A tiny refinement in one process or technology could save countless hours over a year.
-And if a few hundred pieces of content are produced annually, that savings will compound over time.
+And if a few hundred pieces of content are produced annually, then savings will compound over time.

 Marketers